 The Beyond GDP initiative is about developing indicators that are as clear and appealing as GDP, but more inclusive of environmental and social aspects of progress.

-This website aims to promote sharing of information on recent developments and ongoing work.
+This website updates on recent developments and ongoing work.

 Balancing the needs of today without compromising those of tomorrow is necessary to make cities sustainable.
 The Arcadis Sustainable Cities Index measures three dimensions of urban sustainability: social (People), environmental (Planet) and economic (Profit).
 The 2016 edition of the index is based on an expanded data set covering 100 cities (compared to 50 in the previous edition) at different stages of evolution.
 The overall score of each city is given by the average of the scores separately obtained on each of the three sub-indexes.
 The findings indicate that no city effectively balances all three dimensions of sustainability.
 Overall, European cities perform better than emerging cities Zurich is the best performing city and also reaches the highest score in the Planet sub-index.